Hejaz railway: Completion (1908-13)

 Under the supervision of chief engineer Mouktar Bey, the railway reached Medina on 1 September 1908, the anniversary of the Sultan's accession.
 However, many compromises had to be made in order to finish by this date, with some sections of track being laid on temporary embankments across wadis.
 In 1913 the Hejaz Railway Station was opened in central Damascus as the starting point of the line.

 Reception

 The railways were received "enthusiastically" according to Özyüksel.
 The press in countries with significant Muslim populations outside the Ottoman empire including Egypt and India covered the project and also asked Muslims to assist the Ottoman Caliph in the building of the railway.

 World War I

 To fuel locomotives operating on the railway during World War I, the German Army produced shale oil from the Yarmouk oil shale deposit.
-The Turks constructed a military railway from the Hejaz line to Beersheba, opening on 30 October 1915.
+The Turks constructed a military railway from the Hejaz line to the Beersheba Turkish railway station, opening on 30 October 1915.

+An identical model of the locomotive that was in Beer Sheva in 1915 - 70414.

+The Ottoman Railway Station in Beer Sheva.

 The Hejaz line was repeatedly attacked and damaged, particularly during the Arab Revolt, when Ottoman trains were ambushed by the guerrilla force led by T. E. Lawrence.